Zantier/daft-hide/README.md

 # daft-hide

-On daft.ie, hide properties, and write notes about them
+On daft.ie, hide properties, and write notes about them.

+This is intended to be used in the Tampermonkey extension on Chrome